 Need to report something?

-An online Incident Report form has been created for reporting discrimination, sexual harassment, sexual assault, dating violence, domestic violence and stalking
+An online Title IX Sexual Harassment and other Discrimination Form form has been created for reporting discrimination, sexual harassment, sexual assault, dating violence, domestic violence and stalking

-Students may report also report discrimination, harassment, sexual harassment and sexual violence directly to the District Director for Equity Compliance, Mary Zabriskie, 314-539-5345, email@example.com or to a campus based lead Title IX Investigator.
+Students may report also report discrimination, harassment, sexual harassment and sexual violence directly to the District Director for Equity Compliance/Title IX Coordinator, Mary Zabriskie, 314-539-5345, email@example.com or to a campus based lead Title IX Investigator.

 |Lead Title IX Investigators||Phone Numbers|